Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 ISBN 0-670-03269-7

-Suzy Gershman is best known as the originator of the "Born to Shop" guidebooks, including Born to Shop: Paris, which is now in its tenth edition.
-But with C'est la Vie, she proves that she isn't just the world's most entertaining and informative shopping expert--she's also an author with a knack for travel narrative.
+Suzy Gershman is best known as the originator of the "Born to Shop" guidebooks, including Born to Shop: Paris, which is now in its twelfth edition.
+But with C'est la Vie, she proves that she isn't just the world's most entertaining shopping expert--she's also an author with a knack for travel narrative.

 When the book begins, Suzy Gershman has been dreaming of living in France after more than 30 years of shopping trips to Paris.
 A tragic family event convinces her that the time has come to fulfill her dreams--and six weeks later, she's in Paris, looking for a place to live.